-The Planning Proposal is considered consistent with the Wingecarribee Local Strategic Planning Statement (LSPS) due to the intent of the reclassification being to enable an extension to the area already under lease to local community groups.
+The Planning Proposal is considered consistent with the Wingecarribee Local Strategic Planning Statement (LSPS) due to the intent of the reclassification being to enable an appropriate agricultural use for the subject land to be achieved while maintaining its primary function of supporting the operation of the Robertson sewerage System.
+This function in itself supports the environmental as well as the economic goals of the Wingecarribee LSPS.

 The following table provides links between various Regional Plan priorities and relevant sections within the LSPS.
-Of particular relevance are those that rely on community facilities to enhance residential amenity and housing choice.
-The Planning Proposal supports all of those priorities through the extension to the area already under lease to local community groups.
+Of particular relevance are - Protecting high vale environmental lands, Protecting important agricultural lands and Value adding to the Shire's agricultural base.